 In India a house is the biggest purchase most people make in their lifetime.
 The real estate industry is subject to several forms of tax.
-Property Purchase Taxes in India, both those paid directly by the home buyer while buying a property as well as those paid by the developer during construction constitute nearly 35% to 45% of the total cost of the property.
-In this blog we try to examine property purchase taxes in India and buyers should understand that it is mandatory to pay all these taxes.
+Know the taxes on purchase of a flat.
+Property Purchase Taxes in India, both those paid directly by the home buyer while buying a property.
+As well as those paid by the developer during construction constitute nearly 35% to 45% of the total cost of the property.
+Here we try to examine property purchase taxes in India.
+Buyers should understand that it is mandatory to pay all these taxes.

 The stamp duty has to be paid in order to give legal status to the property purchase transaction.
 The stamp duty is paid as per the Sale Agreement.
 The rate of Stamp Duty varies from state to state.
 In Karnataka, the stamp duty that is payable is 5 percent, in addition there is a 10% surcharge and a 2% cess.

 Property Registration is a process that one needs to follow immediately after the purchase of a property and involves recording the contents of a document with a Registering Officer at the Local Registrar Office.
 Currently the registration charges are ~ 1% of the property value in Bangalore/ Karnataka.
 There are charges for carrying out a registration and the local office will intimate you about the charges as per your property value.
 If you want to understand why you need to register the document then here are the reasons

 * publicity of documents

 * prevention of fraud.

 A few states also levy VAT on under construction property.
 However, VAT is not payable in case of purchase of a property from the developer if the construction is completed and the builder has received the completion certificate.
 The rate of VAT in Karnataka is 5 percent on total cost of the property.
 Every state will have a different value and rules.
 So you can check with the local builders before making your purchase.
 As this adds to the total cost of the property.